Back home

 Administrator ASBL Friends of the Museum of Weapons.

-Source: the remarkable work of Claude GAIER, Doctor of History and Director of the Museum of Weapons of Liege, Five centuries of arms manufacture inhabitant of Liège, Editions of the Perron, Alleur (Belgium)
+Source: the remarkable work of Claude GAIER, Doctor of History and Director of the LIEGE ARMS Museum, Five centuries of Arms manufacturing in Liège, Editions du Perron, Alleur (Belgium)

 Questions or suggestions ? : Alantrigger